Come join the Chain Reaction Afghan Project Crochet-Along!

 Nov 14 Work border

 Whew!
 That's a bunch of crocheting!
 The great thing about these

-squares is that you can learn a new technique with each square.
+squares is that you can learn a new technique with each square, and how to crochet squares together for a blanket once you're finished.
 Since

 they're so different, we'll all want to share our tips as we work them.
 Really, my fingers are itching to get started on the Circles Squared by Kathy Merrick!

 And, when you make and donate a competed afghan, Interweave will make

 a donation to Warm Up America.
 Just send an email to